My child is under 18 and needs therapy. What is the process?

 What is your rate?
 Do you take insurance?

-If you live in the state of California and are interested in Video Conferencing therapy sessions, my fee is $150 per session.
+If you live in the state of California and are interested in Video Conferencing therapy sessions, a reduced rate may be available according to availability.

 "Boost Calls" Sometimes clients need to touch base in between sessions.
-I offer 20 minute phone sessions for $50 for additional support.
+I offer 30 minute phone sessions for a low fee for additional support.

 I am only contracted with Aetna PPO and accept a limited amount of clients with Aetna insurance.
 If you have a different provider's PPO I will provide you a monthly statement of services rendered (a superbill) for you to submit to your insurance company for potential reimbursement.
 To determine if you have mental health coverage, and are eligible for insurance reimbursement, the first thing you should do is check with your insurance carrier.
 Check your coverage carefully and find the answers to the following questions: